The Bankrate promise

 Outside of these loan- and property-related costs, you might pay additional fees at closing, such as an attorney’s fee.
 Most real estate lawyers charge by the hour, and rates vary.

 Some cities and states impose fees on real estate transactions, too.
-For example, if you’re purchasing a home in Chicago, you and the seller split a transfer tax of $5.25 per $500 of the sales price, where the buyer typically pays $3.75 and the seller pays $1.50.
+For example, if you’re purchasing a home in Chicago, you and the seller split a transfer tax of $5.25 per $500 of the sales price: The buyer typically pays $3.75 and the seller pays $1.50.

 Who pays closing costs?